What: Multicultural Audience Measurement experts offer Portada insights around the problem of audience under-representation.

 Why it matters: Measurement firms under-represent multicultural audiences by as much as 25%, which causes a negative impact in media investment and produces overall flawed results.

 Audience measurement has never been more complicated, as cultural nuances and consumer behavior shift and change, and the proliferation of new technologies demands multi-channel strategies.
 The task is even more difficult when it comes to measuring multicultural audiences.
 Experts tell Portada major measurement firms under-represent these audiences by as much as 25%.
 If this is the case, the media budget for targeting multicultural audiences should be substantially higher than it is right now.
 Just for Hispanic marketing, Portada estimates overall expenditures of US 6.07 billion in 2019.
 However, if firms under-represent audiences by up o 25%, media expenses could increase by up to US 1.5 billion.
 Admittedly, this is a back-of-the-envelope calculation.
-Nevertheless, it highlights the importance of accurate multicultural audience measurement in satisfying clients’ needs, and its potential for the multicultural media industry.
+Nevertheless, it highlights the importance of accurate multicultural audience measurement in satisfying clients’ needs, and its potential for the multicultural marketing industry.

 The lack of a common audience measurement currency in multicultural audience measurement impacts media investment levels negatively.